umarhassan-mitodl/21m.342-fall-2008/content/pages/listening.md

 ---
 These recordings are primarily organized by composer/arranger name.
 In cases where the band that recorded the selection is more prominent, the name of the bandleader is given, with the composer/arranger indicated in bracket.

 Three primary collections are indicated by abbreviated titles.
-(Unfortunately, these Smithsonian Collection recordings went {{% resource_link "616154a8-6f9b-4a02-83d3-1aa6cd407399" "out of print in 1998" %}}, although many libraries have them and used copies can be found for sale.)
+(Unfortunately, these Smithsonian Collection recordings went [out of print in 1998](http://query.nytimes.com/gst/fullpage.html?res=9803EEDE1F3AF93BA35757C0A96E958260&sec=&spon=&pagewanted=all), although many libraries have them and used copies can be found for sale.)

 > \[BBJ\] *Big Band Jazz: From the Beginning to the Fifties*.
 Smithsonian Collection of Recordings, 1983.
 4 CDs.
 >